iquipsys-positron/iqp-docs-cmdlets/realtime/Corrections.md

 - SiteId < String >

     A site id.
 Required parameter.
-Can be retrieved from Get-IqtSites
+Can be retrieved from Get-IqpSites

 - Id < String >

     A correction id.
 Required parameter.
-Can be retrieved from Get-IqtCorrections
+Can be retrieved from Get-IqpCorrections

 - < CommonParameters >